cesalberca/dotfiles/README.md

 # dotfiles

-1. Download this repository
+1. Download this repository and place it under `~/dotfiles`
+0. From terminal `cd` into it
-2. Run `install.sh`.
+0. Run `install.sh`.
 If needed give run permissions with `chmod +x ./install.sh`.
-3. Restart terminal
+0. Restart terminal
-4. Enjoy!
+0. Enjoy!